-Article 8.3 - Notification
+Article 8.5 - Notification

-- The Executive Board of ESHPM is responsible for an appropriate announcement of these regulations, of the Rules and Regulations established by the Examination Board, and of amendments to these documents. - 2.
+- 1. The Executive Board of ESHPM is responsible for an appropriate announcement of these regulations, of the Rules and Regulations established by the Examination Board, and of amendments to these documents. - 2.
 Interested parties may access the documents listed in par.
 1 of this article by requesting them from Education Support or directly via ESHPM's website.

-Article 8.4 - Entry into force
+Article 8.6 - Entry into force

-These regulations enter into force on 1 September 2023.
+These regulations enter into force on 1 September 2024.

-Established by the dean of ESHPM - mandated by the dean of the Faculty of Medicine and Health Sciences - on 6 July 2023 after approval by the ESHPM Council on 3 July 2023.
+Established by the dean of ESHPM - mandated by the dean of the Faculty of Medicine and Health Sciences - on 7 August 2024 after approval by the ESHPM Council on 10 July 2024, following advice from the Examination Board, dated 30 May 2024.